Edward VI: Thomas Seymour

 Somerset faced less manageable opposition from his younger brother Thomas, who has been described as a "worm in the bud".
-As King Edward's uncle, Thomas Seymour demanded the governorship of the king's person and a greater share of power.
-Somerset tried to buy his brother off with a barony, an appointment to the Lord Admiralship, and a seat on the Privy Council—but Thomas was bent on scheming for power.
-He began smuggling pocket money to King Edward, telling him that Somerset held the purse strings too tight, making him a "beggarly king".
-He also urged the king to throw off the Protector within two years and "bear rule as other kings do"; but Edward, schooled to defer to the council, failed to co-operate.
+As the king's uncle, Thomas Seymour demanded the governorship of the king's person and a greater share of power.
+Somerset tried to buy his brother off with a barony, an appointment to the Lord Admiralship, and a seat on the Privy Council, but Thomas was bent on scheming for power.
+He began smuggling pocket money to Edward, telling him that Somerset held the purse strings too tight, making him a "beggarly king".
+He also urged the king to throw off the Protector within two years and "bear rule as other kings do"; but Edward, schooled to defer to the council, failed to cooperate.
 In the spring of 1547, using Edward's support to circumvent Somerset's opposition, Thomas Seymour secretly married Henry VIII's widow Catherine Parr, whose Protestant household included the 11-year-old Lady Jane Grey and the 13-year-old Lady Elizabeth.

 In summer 1548, a pregnant Catherine Parr discovered Thomas Seymour embracing Lady Elizabeth.
 As a result, Elizabeth was removed from Parr's household and transferred to Sir Anthony Denny's.
 That September, Parr died shortly after childbirth, and Seymour promptly resumed his attentions to Elizabeth by letter, planning to marry her.
-Elizabeth was receptive, but, like Edward, unready to agree to anything unless permitted by the council.
+Elizabeth was receptive, but, like Edward, unready to agree to anything the council had not permitted.
 In January 1549, the council had Thomas Seymour arrested on various charges, including embezzlement at the Bristol mint.
-King Edward, whom Seymour was accused of planning to marry to Lady Jane Grey, himself testified about the pocket money.
+Edward, whom Seymour was accused of planning to marry to Lady Jane Grey, himself testified about the pocket money.
 Lack of clear evidence for treason ruled out a trial, so Seymour was condemned instead by an act of attainder and beheaded on 20 March 1549.

 War

 Somerset's only undoubted skill was as a soldier, which he had proven on expeditions to Scotland and in the defence of Boulogne-sur-Mer in 1546.
 From the first, his main interest as Protector was the war against Scotland.
 After a crushing victory at the Battle of Pinkie in September 1547, he set up a network of garrisons in Scotland, stretching as far north as Dundee.
-His initial successes, however, were followed by a loss of direction, as his aim of uniting the realms through conquest became increasingly unrealistic.
+But his initial successes were followed by a loss of direction, as his aim of uniting the realms through conquest became increasingly unrealistic.
 The Scots allied with France, who sent reinforcements for the defence of Edinburgh in 1548.
 The Queen of Scots was moved to France, where she was betrothed to the Dauphin.
 The cost of maintaining the Protector's massive armies and his permanent garrisons in Scotland also placed an unsustainable burden on the royal finances.
 A French attack on Boulogne in August 1549 at last forced Somerset to begin a withdrawal from Scotland.